Low Carbon Lake District Grants

 - No. of employees less than 250

-- Is more than 25% of the business owned by another company / group (some exemptions e.g. VC) If Yes to the above, do the consolidated accounts of the parent co still meet the SME thresholds or other do other exemptions apply?
-(If Yes then eligible for support)
+- If more than 25% of the business is owned by another company / group the consolidated accounts of the parent company must still meet the SME thresholds

 - Be an Eligible sector